Restoring Native Habitat and Heritage in Adelaide's South

 The Glenthorne property has permanent water sources, with 3 large dams.

 These are very important to local birds wholive and breed or just drip in for a drink.

-The heritage buildings on Glenthorne are urgently in need of protection.
+The heritage buildings on Glenthorne were urgently in need of protection.

-This ‘Cool Room’ is shown under pressure from a large olive tree, and later collapsed (See photo below)
+This ‘Cool Room’ is shown under pressure from a large olive tree, and later collapsed.